indigo-dc/bdocker/doc/installation.md

 ## Instalation from pip

-At the moment the only way to install Bdocker is by using pip as local reporitory:
+At the moment the only way to install Bdocker is by using pip as local repository, we will provide a better solution soon.

     $pip install .